reimakesgames/alight/CONTRIBUTING.md

 1. Make sure to include information on how contributors can contact you or the project maintainers with any questions or concerns they may have.
 -->

-# Contributing to [hybrid-conflict]
+# Contributing to [Alight]

-Thank you for your interest in contributing to [hybrid-conflict]!
+Thank you for your interest in contributing to [Alight]!
 This document outlines the steps and guidelines for contributing to the project.

 ## Table of Contents